jundalisay/spblist/content/en/research/sarkar/idea/chapter-04c.md

 - It requires cruder sub-stations under its control.

+## Expression, Samskara, Propensity, Nerves, and Blood

 Waves have to be developed for other manifestation of the internal samskaras.
+- **These waves have to be created in the nerves and in the blood.**
  <!-- reactive-momenta  -->
  <!-- saḿskáras -->.
-- **These waves have to be created in the nerves and in the blood.**

 The sub-stations of the mind go on transmitting the waves depending on:
 - the sanguinary flow and
 - the strength of the nerves

 **The seed of every propensity is in the brain.**
 - **But the first expression occurs in the sub-station of the mind, as the glands of the body**.

-The glands or sub-stations of the mind create the waves.
+**The glands or sub-stations of the mind create the waves.**
 - These waves are then expressed outwardly through efferent nerves.
 - The motor organs work with the help of efferent nerves.
 - **But the secret of the working lies with these mental sub-stations or glands.**